sberkun/BYOWWebServer/README.md

 # BYOWWebServer

-I couldn't figure out how to make a web client for BYOWServer, so I made this instead.

-Performance is quite bad, but its marginally playable.
+A simple server and web client for BYOW.
+Performance exceeds the performance of BYOWServer.java for large worlds and/or low bandwidth.

 ## Usage